Lessons from Environmentalist Jeff Corwin

 But, it also is under the microscope of what we face as a nation in terms of challenges.
 It literally is converged in the perfect extinction storm with habitat loss, climate change, pollution, environmental degradation, and species management.
 All of those things come together including human population growth, habitat fragmentation, and what we are discovering and what Florida shows us is that these challenges do not work independently.
 They conspire with each other, so we can see for example how climate change, and environmental degradation, and urban sprawl, can impact something as ancient and as common as red tide.

-Red is not new to the coast of Florida.
+Red tide is not new to the coast of Florida.
 There are accounts going back to the 15th century.
-What red tide does today, it is conspired by human activity which makes it more devastating than it would be in its natural state on population of species that are already compromised: manatees, sea turtles, birds of prey, so Florida embodies all of those challenges.
+What red tide does today, it is conspired by human activity which makes it more devastating than it would be in its natural state on populations of species that are already compromised: manatees, sea turtles, birds of prey, so Florida embodies all of those challenges.

 All of the successes, all the marvels and wonders, and all of the emergency room scenarios that is conservation, is in Florida.
 That is why I have spent a lot of time working in Florida.

-So, that’s one part of answering your questions and of course sea turtles is a thread, a charismatic thread, through all of those things from red tide, to habitat loss, and Florida and is also on the front lines of conservation.
-It is one of the first places in the world to manage light pollution for nesting turtles, educate people to become not only loving turtles to death but doing good behaviors to insure the survival of the sea turtles and the nesting sites, so all of that is really good.
+So, that’s one part of answering your questions and of course sea turtles is a thread, a charismatic thread, through all of those things from red tide, to habitat loss, and Florida is also on the front lines of conservation.
+It is one of the first places in the world to manage light pollution for nesting turtles, educate people to become not only loving turtles to death but doing good behaviors to ensure the survival of the sea turtles and the nesting sites, so all of that is really good.

 In this room, we are surrounded by plastic prison and this is a center for conservation.
 Now, these are not single use plastics like this (a cup) is an eco product but even when you do conservation you find yourself as part of the problem.
 Every day, I find myself saying how do I eliminate this, how do I stop this, how do I change my behavior?
 What are the baby steps?
-And, what are the momentul steps we need to take to curb plastics, because this is happening right now, and it is devastating every level of aquatic life there is.
+And, what are the monumental steps we need to take to curb plastics, because this is happening right now, and it is devastating every level of aquatic life there is.

 From micro beads that are now in our bodies, that pass through filtration systems, to mass plastics pooling as continental drift size petroleum waste, and we are culturally here (seeing it) as a dirty habit.

 There are many places in the world where good people make bad decisions, because plastic isn’t dirty, and to me that is the biggest challenge.
-There is no place in the world.
+There is no perfect place in the world.
 No matter how remote.
 No matter how deep.

 I have been in Arobees.
 I have been trained to dive in the most technical deep breathing skills and have gone to the bottom of the earth in the ocean hundreds of feet under in search of new species of fish.
 We didn’t find the fish, but we did find the plastics.